 All the very best for now,Ziggy

-John Bennett, aka Sloopy John B, who specialises in building models of the radio ships, has his own outlook on 'pussycat' - and other jingles.
+The late John Bennett, aka Sloopy John B, had his own outlook on 'pussycat' - and other jingles.

 The Last Can of Tuna in Billingsgate Market